Q-400: What is the warranty on your burr bits?

 It depends to some extent on base metal and thickness but most TIG welders will use 100% Argon.

 Q-152: Why should I TIG weld when I can MIG or Stick weld?

-Q-153: How are MP machines typically set up?
+Q-153: How are multi-process (MP) machines typically set up?

-It depends on what you intend to do, but for everyday versatility we suggest to run an .030 inch diameter solid ER70S-6 wire with a 90/10 (Argon/Carbon Dioxide) gas mix for welding in the shop and then have a variety of stick electrodes for welding outside or on stainless steel.
-To weld Aluminum, opt for a Spool Gun setup and run 100% Argon.
-It is not recommended to use the TIG option a lot because the MP machines will MIG weld sheet metal very well.
+It depends on what you intend to do, but for everyday versatility we suggest to run an .030” diameter solid ER70S-6 wire with a 90/10 (Argon/Carbon Dioxide) gas mix for welding in the shop and then have a variety of stick electrodes for welding outside or on stainless steel.

 The Forney 190 MP has maximum versatility and can be run off 220/230 or 115 volts or a generator.
 It can weld steel, stainless, aluminum and a variety of other metals with the right setup.
 You could weld thin sheet metal up to thick plate (with multiple passes) and you could weld indoors or outdoors.
 The arc characteristics and ease of use are fantastic.

 Q-156: Does Forney have a low temperature aluminum rod?

 Yes, ITEM# 46111.
 It can be used with either oxy-acetylene or propane torch and has a melting point of 732 degrees Fahrenheit.

 Q-158: I need a compact plasma cutter to cut up 14 gauge tubing.
 The research I see on plasma cutters with internal compressors is that they tend to have trouble with dry air.
 Does the Forney 250 P+ have this issue?